In This Hub:

 Sound complicated?
 Well it is.
 As a therapist friend of mine is fond of saying "Humans are messy."
 We are complex multi-layered, inconsistent, hypocritical, self-justifying, often contradictory, emotional creatures.
 That really applies to violence - - especially when it comes our own.
 Violence is very much a human behavior (we're biological animals after all.)
 A lot of what we're conditioned to believe about violence denies this, as well as our own 'wiring.'
 That often leaves you trapped between your biology and social conditioning and the law.
 We're here to help you get out of that trap.
 At the same time, the very fact that you're human, is really going to help you understand and navigate these complexities.
 You do this kind of stuff all the time, we're just going to make you more aware of what you already know about people.
 Like I said, common sense.

-Now does this mean I'm against physical training?
-Of course not.
-Physical training is very much a part of what you need for self-defense, personal safety and crime avoidance.
-My point is: Self-defense is much more than just physical.
+We'll tell you right now: Self-defense is much more than just physical.
 It's all that other stuff -- stuff you won't get from just physical training -- that we cover here.
-So even though the information is free, the price you're going to have to pay is skullsweat and time.
+So like we said, even though the information is free, the price you're going to have to pay is skullsweat and time.
 If you know what you want to learn, go ahead and skip there.
 If not, keep reading.
-I said, that's going to take some time and skull

 Why Is Crime Simpler Than Interpersonal Violence?